greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 :   The `SETOF` modifier indicates that the function will return a set of items, rather than a single item.

-:   The type of a column is referenced by writing `tablename.columnname%TYPE`.
+:   The type of a column is referenced by writing `table_name.column_name%TYPE`.

 column\_name
 :   The name of an output column in the `RETURNS TABLE` syntax.
 This is effectively another way of declaring a named `OUT` parameter, except that `RETURNS TABLE` also implies `RETURNS SETOF`.